CGoodin/nature-stack/README.md

 ```

 ##  Troubleshooting
-The pakcage requires the ROS PointCloud Library (PCL) interface.
+The package requires the ROS PointCloud Library (PCL) interface.
 If you get errors related to missing pcl header files, then you may need to install pcl_ros on your system.
 ```bash
 $sudo apt-get install ros-kinetic-pcl-ros
 ```